SenTzu01/pimatic-tts/README.md

 - More speech synthesis platforms may be supported in the future

 ### Rule syntax and examples:

+## Syntax
 <b>Say "text with $pimatic-variables" using "< languageCode >" speed < n > repeat < n > interval < n ></b>

-using "languageCode" (default: "en-GB") - defines the language to use for the speech synthesis .
-For supported languages and corresponding codes see: https://cloud.google.com/speech/docs/languages speed <int> (default: 40) - defines the speed of the spoken text repeat <int> (default: 1) - defines the number of times the message should be spoken
+* using "languageCode"  (default: "en-GB")  - defines the language to use for the speech synthesis .
+For supported languages and corresponding codes see: https://cloud.google.com/speech/docs/languages
+* speed <int>           (default: 40)       - defines the speed of the spoken text
+* repeat <int>          (default: 1)        - defines the number of times the message should be spoken
+* interval <int>        (default: 10)       - defines the time in seconds between the voice messages

 - when trigger: $activity is "wakeup" then Say "Goodmorning everyone!
 I have set the home for waking up comfortably." using "en-GB" speed 40 repeat 1 interval 0